Sopwai/dotfiles/README.md

 **Neofetch** displays system information.
 Not *really* needed, but cool to look at.

-## A bunch of neat people you should take a peep at
+## A bunch of neat people you should take a peep at, I've taken either chunks of config files or inspo from them

 Currently, some chunks of code have been taken from or inspired by:
 * [16BitBow](https://github.com/16BitBow/dotfiles)